hernangarcia/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 ### 2. Upload Content

 Upload the website assets for this module to your S3 bucket.
-You can use the AWS Management Console (requires Google Chrome browser), AWS CLI, or the provided CloudFormation template to complete this step.
-If you already have the AWS CLI installed and configured on your local machine, we recommend using that method.
-Otherwise, use the console if you have the latest version of Google Chrome installed.
+You can use the AWS Management Console or the AWS CLI.

 <details>
 <summary><strong>Console step-by-step instructions (expand for details)</strong></summary><p>

-In order to upload all files and subdirectories in a local directory via the AWS Management Console, you must use the latest version of the Chrome web browser.
-If you cannot use Chrome, please follow the instructions for using either the AWS CLI or the provided CloudFormation template.

 1. Download an archive of this repository using [this link](https://github.com/awslabs/aws-serverless-workshops/archive/master.zip).